jcortell/blog/content/post/2022-03-01-three-dubai.md

 Some [Monday photos here](https://photos.app.goo.gl/v8SvwuztHKsjZpux6)

 On Tuesday, after some fun at the beach (yes, I did paddleboard without falling a single time), we went to inspect [The Atlantis The Palm](https://www.atlantis.com/dubai/atlantis-the-palm), another very iconic, colorful, and big property in Dubai.
 We toured the massive [Royal Bridge Suite](https://www.atlantis.com/dubai/rooms-and-suites/signature-suites/royal-bridge-suite) with very discreet door, backside entrance direct from the parking lot (where a Bugatti Veyron was parked), private elevator, and every amenity you can think of.
-This is the suite where JLo, Kim Kardassian, or Kate Perry have stayed, for example.
+This is the suite where JLo, Kim Kardashian, or Katy Perry have stayed, for example.

 Then we changed into our swimsuits again to spend most of the rest of the day at the [Aquaventure Water Park](https://www.atlantis.com/dubai/atlantis-aquaventure/aquaventure-waterpark).
 With 105 slides, water sports, and tons of activities, we did have a blast, although the lines were not as short as we would have liked.